Trevor Reed: US marine released in prisoner swap with Russia

 "I heard in the voices of Trevor's parents how much they've worried about his health and missed his presence," he said.

-Mr Reed was sentenced to nine years in prison in 2020 after being convicted of assaulting two Russian officers on a drunken night out in Moscow.
+Mr Reed went to Moscow in 2019 to learn Russian and visit his Russian girlfriend.

+On a drunken night out, he was detained by two police officers after attending a party.
+While being driven to the police station, he is said to have grabbed the police officer driving, causing him to swerve dangerously, and elbowed the other officer who tried to intervene.

-Maintaining that he had no recollection of the incident, he pleaded not guilty and appealed both his conviction and prison sentence.
+Maintaining that he had no recollection of the incident, he pleaded not guilty but was sentenced to nine years in prison in 2020 on assault charges.

-The US government also voiced concerns about the fairness of his trial.
-US Ambassador to Russia John Sullivan recently said that Mr Reed "remains in prison for a crime he didn't commit".
+The US government voiced several concerns about the fairness of his trial, with US Ambassador to Russia John Sullivan recently saying that Mr Reed "remains in prison for a crime he didn't commit".

-According to the Reeds, their son was poorly treated in prison and contracted tuberculosis at one point.
+According to the Reeds, their son was poorly treated in prison and even contracted tuberculosis at one point.